-File# 2023067-A
+File# 2023067-B

-PUD Summary and Recommendation
+Development Agreement Summary and Recommendation

-Parcel ID: 01-055-0-0045, 01-055-0-0040; 01-070-0-0102 and 01-070-0-0103 Meeting Date: April 13, 2023 Property Address: Corners of Main Street and Matthews Lane and Durfee Street, Current Zone Mixed Use (MU) approximately 70 acres
+Parcel ID: 01-055-0-0045, 01-055-0-0040; 01-070-0-0102 and 01-070-0-0103 Meeting Date: April 13, 2023 Property Address: Corners of Main Street and Williams Lane and Durfee Street, approximately 70 acres Current Zone Mixed Use (MU)

-Applicants Names: Brett Lovell / Connor O'Leary / Howard Schmidt Request: Matthews Development PUD Approval Prepared by: Cavett Eaton Planning Staff Recommendation: There are no less than 10 major concerns with this proposal for a PUD.
-The Development Agreement seems to be driving this PUD application and request, and there are many concerns that our staff has about various proposals for this development.
-These need to be addressed and remedied as this process moves toward consideration for approval by the Planning Commission.
+Applicants Names: Brett Lovell / Connor O'Leary / Howard Schmidt Request: Matthews Development Agreement Approval Prepared by: Cavett Eaton Planning Staff Recommendation: The Development Agreement for Matthews Development was received and redlined by Dan (Joseph) England, City Engineer, and this is the major subject matter presented in this report.
+Most of the comments specific to the Development were made in the PUD Summary prepared by the P&Z Staff.
+Our staff has not had the opportunity to resolve many of the issues of concern with the developer.
+These concerns need to be addressed and remedied as this process moves toward consideration for approval by the City Council.
 We recommend this process of review be considered thoughtfully.